hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 ## 19. Description of the approach to over-engineering:
 ### To what extent should planning be done to prevent all errors versus to produce the simplest system necessitated by the requirements?
 Planning should be done at incremental levels to avoid missing any potential error when planning for a large system.
-Planning could be done at the function level for example.
+Planning could be done at the function/small task level for example.

 ## 20. Description of change strategy:
 ### 20.1 What steps are being taken to ensure that the architecture is able to handle changes with maximal ease / flexibility? e.g.: